314pies/BingImageDownloader_Python/README.md

 # BingImageDownloader_Python
-Paste a url from bing image search result and it will automatically download the images with its native size.
+Paste the url of bing image search result page and it will automatically download the target images with its native size.

 Required BeautifulSoup